jtfairbank/UTD-Student-Elections-2014/README.md

 A SASS flavor of bootstrap maintianed by the bootstrap team.

-**Install:** download the latest copy of the bootstrap project from [getbootstrap.com], then build the sass file (output css should be in the same directory).
+**Install:** download the latest copy of the bootstrap project from [getbootstrap.com], copy it `vendor/assets/*` to `lib/`, and finally build the sass file (output css should be in the same directory).
 More instructions are in their README.

 ### Doodle Social Media Icons ###